-Trump may have second thoughts about Shanahan as Defense Secretary
+Trump may have second thoughts about Shanahan as defense secretary

 But a time lag between an announcement that Trump intends to nominate someone for a job and a formal nomination has sometimes meant the end for a would-be nominee.
 Trump publicly announced he'd recommended former 2016 presidential rival Herman Cain to serve on the Federal Reserve Board but later backtracked after questions about Cain's qualifications for the job.

 Six Trump picks are awaiting formal nomination, according to the Partnership for Public Service's Political Appointee Tracker.
-The list includes Shanahan, Barbara Barrett as secretary of the Air Force, and Mark Morgan as the director of Immigration and Customs Enforcement.
+The list includes Shanahan, Barbara Barrett as secretary of the Air Force, and Mark Morgan as the director of ICE.

 Shanahan was on Capitol Hill on Tuesday meeting with some of the senators on the Armed Services Committee, including Sens.
 Tim Kaine, D-Va., and Thom Tillis, R-N.C.